-The purpose of the TESOL (Teaching English to Speakers of Other Languages) program is to provide students with the theory, skills, and experience needed to competently instruct adult students in the skills of the English language.
-This program is designed for students who wish to participate in cross-cultural ministry in the United States or abroad using the recognized profession of teaching English.
-The required courses for the TESOL program are listed below:
+The purpose of the TESOL (Teaching English to Speakers of Other Languages) Achievement Award is to provide students with the theory, skills, and experience needed to competently instruct adult students in the skills of the English language.
+It is designed for students who wish to participate in cross-cultural ministry in the United States or abroad using the recognized profession of teaching English.
+The required courses are listed below: